 For a few weeks of every year, part of the moat around the Tower of London is transformed into a frosty blue lake for skating upon.
-There are several ice rinks to choose from in London, but the Tower of London ice rink has to be one of the best.
+There are several ice rinks to choose from in London, but Tower of London ice skating rink has to be one of the best.

-At the Tower of London ice rink you can hire penguins on ski blades, with handles that your children grasp onto for stability.
+At Tower of London ice rink you can hire penguins on ski blades, with handles that your children grasp onto for stability.
 If your kids haven’t skated before, I’d strongly recommend getting one of these.
 Although they’re a bit slippy-slidey, and my two still had their fair share of tumbles on the ice, the penguins gave them lots more confidence to stride out on their own.
 Plus, they’re super-cute.

-My two were determined to go it alone with their trusty penguins, and we spent a happy 45 minutes slipping around and squealing.
+My two were determined to skate alone with their trusty penguins, and we spent a happy 45 minutes slipping around and squealing.
 None of us noticed our frosty fingertips; we were having too much fun (Top tip: don’t forget your gloves, and a hat.
 The air around the rink is very cold).

 Have you been ice skating in London?
 Where did you go?

 If you want to read about more ice rinks in London, check out this guide from Mummy Travels.

 If you’re interested in visiting the Tower of London itself before or after you go ice skating there, read our guide to the Tower of London with kids.

 Pin for later: